KilledByAPixel/1Keys/README.md

 - Keyboard and mouse support
 - Multiple notes can be played independently
 - Notes can be held for any length of time
+- Sounds ramp on and off to eliminate pops
 - Keys light up red when played
 - Sounds stop if focus is lost
-- Sounds ramp on and off to eliminate pops

 ![Screenshot](/screen.jpg)

 The enhanced version sounds the same but has a few small bonus features...
-- Octave asnd Key control
+- Octave and Key control
 - Wave shape
 - Sine wave instrument
 - Keyboard keys displyed on piano